juangelos/postgresql-pgadmin-web-wsl2-guide/README.md

 Welcome to the ultimate guide for installing **PostgreSQL** and **pgAdmin** on **Ubuntu (WSL2)**, all while running on Windows! 🎉 This guide walks you through every step, making sure your database environment is up and running smoothly, with a little fun along the way! 🌟

-> **GitHub Reference**: For the full source code and configuration files related to this guide, check out the [GitHub Repository](https://github.com/a99divx/postgresql-pgadmin-web-wsl2-guide/tree/main).

 > 🚀 **Ready to supercharge your Windows 11 development environment?** Fork this repository to keep track of your progress and customize your setup!
 >